|

 Unscaled data may be plotted with the Plot button.

-Most of the materials data and defaults are the same as constant amplitude analysis.
+Materials DataMost of the materials data and defaults are the same as constant amplitude analysis.
 Go to the Constant Amplitude Technical Background section for a more complete description.
 In variable amplitude analysis the yield strength and R ratio for the materials data may also be entered.

-A new window will appear after the Analysis is started.
+Output FileYou can specify a filename for the output results in the Output Definition section.
+A default filename will be assigned if this is left blank.
+AnalyzeA new window will appear after the Analysis is started.
 At this point the analysis is sent to a separate server for processing.
 You may safely navigate away from this window at this point.
 If you remain on this page, the analysis results will automatically be displayed when completed.
 Otherwise the analysis results willl be placed in your working directory.
 For a very long loading history, you may wish to turn on an email notification by going to your Account page.

-The fatigue life is given first.
+ResultsThe fatigue life is given first.
 The number represents the number of times the entire load history can be repeated, not the total number of cycles.

 A plot of the crack length as a function of the number of repeats of the loading history is displayed.